assobit/assobit.github.io/_posts/2016-05-10-11-30-01-Lightning-network-in-blockchainla.md

 "Se dovessi pensare uno strumento che devo usare per rimanere aggiornato questo sarebbe IRC.
 Non sarei Arrivato al livello che ho raggiunto senza l'aiuto e l'ispirazione raccolta su IRC nei canali, #bitcoin-dev, #bitcoin-core-dev e #bitcoin-wizards".

+Il saluto di Joseph alla comunità di Milano è un qualcosa che siamo contenti di riportare:

+"YES AGREED 100%!!!
+It was an absolute pleasure meeting y'all.

+It was an amazing group of people.
+I'd like to reiterate that the team that y'all have built has been a community whose level of organization and progress/development of expertise I've only seen in all my travels to the bitcoin/blockchain community worldwide matched by the MIT Media Lab.
+I was amazed by the education within the industry in Milano -- it's far superior to the level of understanding with financial institutions within the U.S."